 The sessions are very much a collaborative process.
 The intention is to create an alliance between you and your supervisor that will foster an open and creative exploration of your personal practice and how it might interweave with your teaching and mindfulness in work.

-As an associate teacher and supervisor for the Mindfulness Network I adhere to the UK Network's Good Practice Guidelines for Teaching Mindfulness-based Courses.
+I adhere to the UK Network's Good Practice Guidelines for Teaching Mindfulness-based Courses.
 And to the Good Practice Guidelines for Trainers of Mindfulness Based Teachers, which you can read about here.